Naypyitaw State Academy

-Naypyitaw State Academy (NSA) is a state-run university in Myanmar's national capital of Naypyidaw.
-Located in Zabuthiri Township, the university includes the faculties of arts, science, laws, economics, medicine, social studies and sports.
-NSA opened on 9 November 2022, to enable students from Naypyidaw Union Territory, including the children of civil servants, to pursue higher education without moving to urban centres like Yangon and Mandalay.
+Naypyitaw State Academy (NSA) is a state university located in Naypyidaw, the capital city of Myanmar.
+Situated in Zabuthiri Township, the institution comprises faculties of arts, science, law, economics, medicine, social studies, and sports.

+NSA opened on 9 November 2022 to provide higher education opportunities for students in Naypyidaw Union Territory, particularly civil servants' families and local residents, reducing the need to relocate to larger cities such as Yangon and Mandalay.